CiscoDevNet/intersight-powershell/docs/New-IntersightIqnpoolPool.md

 ```

 ### -AssignmentOrder
-Assignment order decides the order in which the next identifier is allocated.\n* `sequential` - Identifiers are assigned in a sequential order.\n* `default` - Assignment order is decided by the system.
+Property is deprecated.
+Sequential is the only assignment order supported.\n* `sequential` - Identifiers are assigned in a sequential order.\n* `default` - Assignment order is decided by the system.

 ```yaml
 Type: IqnpoolPool.AssignmentOrderEnum